Red Error Message

 Red error messages can appear for other reasons.
 Common problems and solutions are:

-- Your report was built with information from a form that was changed - most commonly, because a field on a form has been removed or deactivated.
+Your report was built with information from a form that was changed - most commonly this is because a field on a form has been removed or deactivated.
 When a report depends on a field in a form for the data represented in the report, removing the field will create an error message.
 Please read your error message carefully - in most cases, you can republish your report and it will automatically remove the column related to the field that was removed from the system.
 In some cases, however, republishing may wipe out the rest of the information in the report and you will have to start rebuilding it from scratch.